CiscoDevNet/terraform-provider-cml2/docs/resources/lifecycle.md

 page_title: "cml2_lifecycle Resource - terraform-provider-cml2"
 subcategory: ""
 description: |-
-  A CML lab lifecycle resource represents a complete CML lab lifecyle, including configuration injection and staged node launches.
+  A lifecycle resource represents a complete CML lab lifecyle, including configuration injection and staged node launches.
 Resulting state also includes IP addresses of nodes which have external connectivity.
 ---

 # cml2_lifecycle (Resource)

-A CML lab lifecycle resource represents a complete CML lab lifecyle, including configuration injection and staged node launches.
+A lifecycle resource represents a complete CML lab lifecyle, including configuration injection and staged node launches.
 Resulting state also includes IP addresses of nodes which have external connectivity.

 ## Example Usage